case-contract-testing/contract-case/docs/maintainers/AddingMatchers.md

-## Case Maintainer Documentation: How to add a new matcher
+## ContractCase Maintainer Documentation: How to add a new matcher

 This describes the process to add in a new matcher for maintainers.
 Adding a new matcher as a plugin will be a subset of these steps.